IBM/cloud-native-starter/documentation/IKSDeployment.md

 If the cluster isn't ready, the script will tell you.
 Then just wait a few more minutes and try again.

+**NOTE:** You **MUST** run this command to check for completion of the cluster provisioning and it must report that the cluster is ready for Istio installation!
+This command also retrieves the cluster configuration which is needed in other scripts.
+But this configuration can only be retrieved from a cluster that is in ready state.

 These are the instructions to install Istio.
 We use Istio 1.1.4 for this project.

 1. Download Istio 1.1.4